-In February, of every even year, the Senate will distribute the Disciplines List Process to the field.
+In February, of every year, the Senate will distribute the Disciplines List Process to the field.
 A packet of information about the process including procedure and timeline are sent to a wide variety of constituents including local senate presidents, college presidents, chief instructional officers, curriculum chairs, human resources officers, and discipline professional organizations informing them of the opportunity to propose a change to the Disciplines List.
 At this point, local senates, discipline or professional organizations, may begin submitting proposals.

-Local Senate proposal: Any faculty member may initiate a proposal to change the Disciplines List.
+1. Local Senate proposal: Any faculty member may initiate a proposal to change the Disciplines

+List.
 The local senate must approve and forward any such proposal, which is demonstrated by the signature of the local senate president to acknowledge local senate support.

-Discipline or professional organization: Any member of a statewide organization that represents a discipline or profession may initiate a proposal to change the Disciplines List.
+2. Discipline or professional organization: Any member of a statewide organization that represents a discipline or profession may initiate a proposal to change the Disciplines List.
 The members of the organization should discuss proposals.
 The governing body of the organization must approve the recommendation.
 The organization's president must sign the Disciplines List Change Proposal Form.

-In March, the Discipline Process and any proposed changes are discussed at the state level including discussions at Area meetings, plenary breakout sessions, and reinforced by Rostrum articles or other communications.
+During March-April, the Discipline Process and any proposed changes are discussed at the state level including discussions at Area meetings, plenary breakout sessions, and published in Rostrum articles or other communications.

-Proposal Deadline: The deadline for submitting proposals is September 30 each even year.
+Proposal Deadline: The deadline for submitting proposals is September 30 each year.
 This allows for initiators of proposals to work with Academic Senate's Standards and Practices (S&P) Committee to refine the proposal and ensure that all evidence and supporting documentation is substantive and accurate.
-Please note that if the proposal does not meet all the requirements and cannot have two hearings, the proposal will be postponed until the next two-year cycle.
+Please note that if the proposal does not meet all the requirements (as specified in the Proposals section) and cannot have two hearings, the proposal will be postponed until the following year.